Obligations of a foreign employer

 These instructions are for foreign companies that are non-resident taxpayers in Finland.
-Due to the amendment to the act on income tax (Tuloverolaki 1535/1992) that entered into force on 1 January 2021, a foreign organisation whose place of effective management is located in Finland is considered a resident taxpayer in Finland.
+A foreign organisation whose place of effective management is located in Finland is considered a resident taxpayer in Finland.
 Read more about the place of effective management and a tax resident foreign organisation’s employer obligations.

 Companies with no permanent establishment in Finland